Information Access Resources for Agencies

 This fact sheet provides guidance to agencies on the information access and privacy issues they should consider where designing and implementing a digital project.

-NEW Digital records and the GIPA Act
+Public officials and personal information under the GIPA Act

 Safeguards to address the misuse of the GIPA Act